 Nuts, crackers, trail mix, homemade bars, fruits, veggies – prep and portion anything as a snack for the big day (as long as if will fit in your purse or bag-on-hand).
 During our move, we were driving around in our U-Haul, all our food was packed, and we had ZERO snack access.
 I would totally change this situation next time.
 Measure out your portions in Ziplocs or tupperware containers (inspiration: Snack Combos That Will Rock Your Meal Prep from Beach Body).
 Another option is to make your own snacks from scratch and use up some of your dry pantry goods.
 These Raw Chocolate Chip Cookie Dough Bites look absolutely terrific, and I might have to go make some even though we’re done moving.

 5. Make a batch of chili a couple days ahead of the move.

 This way, you’ll have ready to heat chili (OR soup if you choose) that’s filling, but you can also use up some of those random cans of beans you’ve got way in the back of the pantry.
 You can loosely follow this Slow Cooker 4-Bean Turkey Chili recipe from Project Meal Plan.
 Another option is to make a kitchen-sink style soup with whatever you have left (here’s an eye-popping recipe for Kitchen Sink Chili from Spoon Fork Bacon).
+Spend less time cooking in the days before your move so you actually have time to pack.
 This idea is particularly applicable if you’re moving in the winter or spring time!